-"What were they?"
+"What were they about?"
 "Beats me.
 I'll show you some, if you like.
 Say, why you looking for Booker?
-You sure can't be his girl friend.
+He owe you money?
+You sure can't be his woman.
 You sound like you don't know him too good."
 "I don't, but I thought I did."
-She didn't say it, but she suddenly realized good sex was not knowledge.
-Bride touched the napkin to her lips.
-"He dumped me.
-All of a sudden he left me without a word."
+She didn't say so, but it suddenly occurred to her that good sex was not knowledge.
+It was barely information.
+Bride touched the napkin to her lips again.
+"We were living together then he dumped me.
+Just like that," Bride snapped her fingers.
+"He left me without a word."
 Queen chuckled.
 "Oh he's a leaver alright.
 Left his own family.
 All except me."
-"Did he?
+"He did?
 Why?"
 Bride didn't like being classified with Booker's family, but the news surprised her.
 "His older brother was murdered when they was kids and he didn't approve of his folk's response."
-"Awww," Bride moaned.
-"That really is sad."
+"Awww," Bride murmured.
+"That's sad."
+She made shocked the right sound of sympathy but was stunned to learn she knew nothing about it.
 "More than sad.
 Almost ruined the family."
-"How did they respond?"
-"Normal.
+"How did they respond to make him leave?"
+Queen collected the silvernare diches and put them "Normal.
 They moved on.
 Started to live life like it was life.
 He wanted them to establish a memorial, a foundation or something in his brother's name.
 They weren't interested.
 At all.
 I have to take some responsibility for the break-up.
-I told him to keep his brother close, mourn as long as he needed to.
+I told him to keep his brother close, mourn him as long as he needed to.
 I didn't count on what he took away from what I said.
 Anyhow, Adam's death became his own life.
 I think it's his only life.
 More?"
 Queen glanced at Bride's empty bowl.
 "No thanks, but it was delicious.
 I don't remember eating anything that good."
 Queen smiled.
 "It's my United Nations recipe from the food of all my husbands' home towns.
 Seven, from Delhi to Dakar from Texas to Australia and a few in between."
-She was laughing, her chest heaving, "So many men and all of them the same where it counts."
+She was laughing, her shoulders rocking.
+"So many men and all of them the same where it counts."
 "Where does it count?"
 "Ownership."
-All those men and still all alone, thought Bride.
+All those husbands and still all alone, thought Bride.